gatlin/AFSBylaws/bylaws.md

 ### 0.2 Offices

 AFS shall have a registered office, and may have other offices at such places as the Board of Directors may from time to time determine, or as the activities of AFS may require.

+### 0.3 Terms

+For the purposes of this document, a supermajority of members is defined as a group of members who vote a specific way on any given issue such that, for each member not in the group, there are two (2) who are in it.

 1. Membership
 ---